-Actual and perceived difficulties or delays in getting care when patients are ill or injured likely reflect significant barriers to care.18 Prolonged ED wait time:
+Actual and perceived difficulties or delays in getting care when patients are ill or injured likely reflect significant barriers to care.20 Prolonged ED wait time:

-- Is associated with clinically significant delays in care.
+- Is associated with clinically significant delays in care21

 Causes for increased ED wait times include an increase in the number of patients going to EDs, with much of the increase due to visits by less acutely ill patients.
-At the same time, there is a decrease in the total number of EDs in the United States.19
+At the same time, the total number of EDs in the United States has decreased.22

 Emerging Issues in Access to Health Services